splunk/public-o11y-docs/incident-intelligence/key-concepts.rst

    * - Muted
      - An incident status that is set when the associated incident policy is put into maintenance.

+   * - Notification preference
+     - A user-level preference that specifies how the user wants to be notified of incidents when they are on call.
+Notification methods include email, mobile push, SMS, and voice.

    * - On-call schedules
      - An on-call schedule consists of one or more shifts, with members who rotate through a shift.
 Use an on-call schedule as a step in your incident policies' incident workflows.